ibm-cloud-docs/solution-tutorials/smart-data-lake.md

 ![Architecture](images/solution29/architecture.png)

-1. Raw data is stored on {{site.data.keyword.cos_short}}
+1. Raw data is stored on {{site.data.keyword.cos_short}}.
-2. Data is reduced, enhanced or refined with SQL Query
+2. Data is reduced, enhanced or refined with SQL Query.
-3. Data analysis occurs in {{site.data.keyword.DSX}}
+3. Data analysis occurs in {{site.data.keyword.DSX}}.
-4. Line of business accesses a web application
+4. The end-user accesses a web application.
-5. Refined data is pulled from {{site.data.keyword.cos_short}}
+5. Refined data is pulled from {{site.data.keyword.cos_short}}.
-6. Line of business charts are built using {{site.data.keyword.dynamdashbemb_notm}}
+6. Charts are built using {{site.data.keyword.dynamdashbemb_notm}}.

 ## Before you begin